acidjazz/objectus/readme.md

 });
 ```

-You would see in your console
+You would see something like

 ```json
    meta: {